Anthrax: Biological warfare

 Anthrax spores have been used as a biological warfare weapon.
 Its first modern incidence occurred when Nordic rebels, supplied by the German General Staff, used anthrax with unknown results against the Imperial Russian Army in Finland in 1916.
 Anthrax was first tested as a biological warfare agent by Unit 731 of the Japanese Kwantung Army in Manchuria during the 1930s; some of this testing involved intentional infection of prisoners of war, thousands of whom died.
 Anthrax, designated at the time as Agent N, was also investigated by the Allies in the 1940s.

-A long history of practical bioweapons research exists in this area.
-For example, in 1942, British bioweapons trials severely contaminated Gruinard Island in Scotland with anthrax spores of the Vollum-14578 strain, rendering it uninhabitable and named as a hazardous area by the Ministry of Supply until it was decontaminated in 1990.
-The Gruinard trials involved testing the effectiveness of a submunition of an "N-bomb" a biological weapon containing dried anthrax spores.
-Additionally, five million "cattle cakes" (animal feed pellets impregnated with anthrax spores) were prepared and stored at Porton Down for "Operation Vegetarian" anti livestock attacks against Germany to be made by the Royal Air Force.
-The plan was for anthrax-based biological weapons to be dropped on Germany in 1944.
-However, the edible cattle cakes and the bomb were not used; the cattle cakes were incinerated in late 1945.
+In 1942, British scientists at Porton Down began research on Operation Vegetarian, an ultimately unused biowarfare military operation plan which called for animal feed pellets containing linseed infected with anthrax spores of the Vollum-14578 strain to be dropped by air over the countryside of Nazi Germany.
+The pellets would be eaten by cattle, which would in turn be eaten by the human population and as such severely disrupt the German war effort.
+In the same year, bioweapons tests were carried out on the uninhabited Gruinard Island in the Scottish Highlands, with Porton Down scientists studying the effect of anthrax on the island's population of sheep.
+Ultimately, five million pellets were created, though plans to drop them over Germany using Royal Air Force bombers in 1944 were scrapped after the success of Operation Overlord and the subsequent Allied liberation of France.
+All pellets were destroyed using incinerators in 1945.

 Weaponized anthrax was part of the US stockpile prior to 1972, when the United States signed the Biological Weapons Convention.
 President Nixon ordered the dismantling of US biowarfare programs in 1969 and the destruction of all existing stockpiles of bioweapons.
 In 1978–79, the Rhodesian government used anthrax against cattle and humans during its campaign against rebels.
 The Soviet Union created and stored 100 to 200 tons of anthrax spores at Kantubek on Vozrozhdeniya Island; they were abandoned in 1992 and destroyed in 2002.

 American military and British Army personnel are no longer routinely vaccinated against anthrax prior to active service in places where biological attacks are considered a threat.